Skip to main content

 );

-The translate operation runs to completion.
+The operation runs to completion.

 Once the app returns a success message, the output should be displayed in the native app database under lr_app_schema.